requirejs/require-cs/README.md

 The **demo** directory shows a complete web example.
 See the demo/index.html file as the entry point into the demo.
 It is not a fancy demo, just shows basic use.

+If you have node installed and need to run a web server to try out the demo, in this directory run `npm install send`, then start up the demo web server by running:

+    node demoserver.js

 # Optimizing <a name="optimizing"></a>

 See **demo/build.sh** for an example build script that drives the optimizer with